senninchef/cfop-selfalgs-tracker/README.md

 click on "cfop selfalgs tracker" under "releases" to find the sheet file that you can download it by clicking on it.

-IMPORTANT- upload the sheet to "google sheets" so it works with no issues
+IMPORTANT- upload the sheet to "google sheets" so it works with no issues and u can reach it on pc and mobile anytime online or offline

 HAVE FUN SHARING YOUR ALGS WITH FRIENDS!